 OPEX’s suppliers are expected to comply with applicable federal, state, and other laws, including those that address forced labor, slavery, and human trafficking.
+OPEX’s Supplier Code of Conduct and Ethics exrpessly requires such compliance.
 If OPEX is informed or otherwise becomes aware of a concern with a supplier, the Company reserves the right to request remediation of the concern, or the supplier faces the prospect of termination of its supply arrangement.

 OPEX manufactures a large proportion of the parts that go into our products.
 If OPEX sources parts from outside the Company, OPEX generally prefers to source such materials and parts from domestic suppliers located in the United States.
 Regardless of whether OPEX sources materials or parts from domestic or international suppliers, the Company expects suppliers to abide by applicable federal, state, local, and international laws in the manufacture and distribution of materials supplied.
-However, we do not presently require our suppliers to provide a specific certification that their materials or parts comply with forced labor, slavery, or human trafficking laws.
+OPEX may require some suppliers, as part of an OPEX survey or questionnaire, to certify that their materials and parts will comply with forced labor, slavery, or human trafficking laws.

 OPEX works to develop and maintain business relationships with suppliers that share our commitment to conduct business in a responsible and legally compliant manner.
 OPEX’s Corporate Principles include obligations to “conduct all business in a fair and honest manner” and to “recognize the value of the individual.”
 If OPEX becomes aware of actions or conditions that are not in compliance with those principles or applicable law, including but not limited to violations of forced labor, slavery, or human trafficking laws, we reserve the right to seek remediation.